dpwiese/personal-website/content/posts/documentation.md

 This solution would require creating a filter called, for example, `filter.lua` that would handle the offending code when using Pandoc using the option `--lua-filter=filter.lua`.

 A few minutes were spent looking at the filters, but I realized it might be a bit involved and so this option was set aside to come back to after seeing if there may be more simpler options.
-The <a href="https://pandoc.org/filters.html" target="_blank">Pandoc Filters</a> docs were a useful reference.
+The [Pandoc Filters](https://pandoc.org/filters.html) docs were a useful reference.
-As filters were an interesting option, I was particularly interested in
-<a href="https://pandoc.org/lua-filters.html" target="_blank">Pandoc Lua Filters</a> as they seemed to be frequently used with success and I'd enjoyed working with Lua before.
+As filters were an interesting option, I was particularly interested in [Pandoc Lua Filters](https://pandoc.org/lua-filters.html) as they seemed to be frequently used with success and I'd enjoyed working with Lua before.
-Filters can also be written in Python and used with Panflute, as described in the blog post <a href="https://lee-phillips.org/panflute-gnuplot/" target="_blank">Technical Writing with Pandoc and Panflute</a>.
+Filters can also be written in Python and used with Panflute, as described in the blog post [Technical Writing with Pandoc and Panflute](https://lee-phillips.org/panflute-gnuplot/).

 ## Solution Option 4: Replace Offending Argument with sed